barisflo/portfolio/README.md

 ```

 ### Compiles and minifies for production
-Built on ./docs/ to be hosted by Github Pages
+Run
 ```
 npm run build
 ```
+then rename ./dist to ./docs
+Built on ./docs/ to be hosted by Github Pages

 ### Lints and fixes files
 ```